camunda/camunda/CONTRIBUTING.md

 Zeebe is a multi-module maven project.
 To build all components, run the command: `mvn clean install -DskipTests` in the root folder.

+> NOTE: All Java modules in Zeebe are built and tested with JDK 11, __except__ the Java client, which is built and tested with JDK 8.
+> NOTE: The Go client and zbctl are built and tested with Go 1.15

 The resulting Zeebe distribution can be found in the folder `dist/target`, i.e.
 ```
 dist/target/zeebe-distribution-X.Y.Z-SNAPSHOT.tar.gz